Paddlefish: Snagging Report and Advisories

 • Wigwam School Access (MM66.2): go downstream towards MM62 and below OR upstream towards MM72 – Big Buffalo Creek.

-• Warsaw (Drake) Harbor Access: You must go below the Highway 65 Bridge before you start snagging.
+• Warsaw (Drake) Harbor Access: you must go below the Highway 65 Bridge before you start snagging.
 Go downstream and start snagging below the Highway 65 Bridge (about MM89.5) and below.

-• Bledsoe Ferry Access: You must go below the Highway 65 Bridge before you start snagging.
+• Bledsoe Ferry Access you must go below the Highway 65 Bridge before you start snagging.
 Go downstream and start snagging below the Highway 65 Bridge (about MM89.5) and below.

 • Larry Gale Access — Niangua Arm: go downstream to where the Little Niangua joins the big Niangua or upstream toward Highway 54.